Laryngeal Manual Therapy

 Who can benefit from Laryngeal Manual Therapy?

-Your session begins with a detailed assessment of voice symptoms, posture, and soft tissue mobility around the neck, jaw, and larynx.
+Your session begins with a detailed assessment of your voice symptoms, posture, and soft tissue mobility around the neck, jaw, and larynx.
+Based on these findings, we develop a tailored treatment plan that integrates vocal therapy with specific advice and exercises.

 Do I need a referral to book Laryngeal Manual Therapy?

 No referral is required.
-You can book directly with our physiotherapy team, and we will assess whether LMT is appropriate for your symptoms and voice demands.
+You can book directly through our website at a time that suits you, and we will assess whether laryngeal manual therapy is appropriate for your needs.